Self-Organized Pattern Formation in Geological Soft Matter: Physical types of geological soft matter

 \section{Physical types of geological soft matter}

 Let us review some common types of soft matter and note instances in which they are found in geology.
-Note that these types overlap, so that many examples can fall into several of these categories.
+Note that as these types overlap, many examples can fall into several of these categories.